 Welcome Message

 The B.C.
-Cabinet and First Nations Leaders’ Gathering takes place Tuesday, January 21 and Wednesday, January 22, 2025, on the territories of the Xʷməθkʷəy̓əm (Musqueam), Sḵwx ̓wú7mesh (Squamish) and səlilwətaɬ (Tsleil-Waututh) First Nations at the Vancouver Convention Centre West.
+Cabinet and First Nations Leaders’ Gathering takes place Tuesday, November 4 and Wednesday, November 5, 2025, on the territories of the Xʷməθkʷəy̓əm (Musqueam), Sḵwx ̓wú7mesh (Squamish) and səlilwətaɬ (Tsleil-Waututh) First Nations at the Vancouver Convention Centre West.

 Agenda